What are the pros and cons of having your entire investment portfolio invested in stocks versus a multi-asset class portfolio?

 Investing doesn’t have to be complicated.
 It can truly be as simple as investing your entire portfolio in one asset class—such as stocks.
 For example, investing in something like the Vanguard Total Stock Market Index Fund allows you to cover almost every publicly traded company in the U.S. But is putting all of your eggs in one basket the wisest choice?

 Both Collins and Cloonan believe that investing 100% in stocks is the best way to approach investing.
 Collins explains in his book that while he was an investment analyst, he discovered that not even the professional analysts who spent years researching and trying to outsmart the system could do it.
-Even though they were the best in the world, they couldn’t make their own stock price go up.
-Because of this, money managers have an incredibly hard time finding an edge and deciphering which companies will create the best return on investment.
+Even though they were the best in the world, they had a difficult time to outperform the market.
+Because of this, money managers have an incredibly hard time finding an edge and deciphering which companies are mispriced and will end up surprising to the upside, leading to outperformance.
 So why not invest everything in stocks so that you can cover all the bases instead of trying to figure out which one or two stocks to invest in?

 Volatility may look dangerous, but it’s not the same as risk

 Investing 100% in stocks can be risky.
 Not only is it volatile, but it can also turn into true risk if the investor is not willing to keep their money in the game when things get rough.
-Cloonan suggests in his book a way to mitigate the risk is to invest in small company stocks, microcap, and small-cap value stocks—that way you aren’t taking on the whole of the stock market with your portfolio.
+Cloonan suggests in his book a way to mitigate the risk is to invest in small company stocks, microcap, and small-cap value stocks—that way you aren’t entirely invested in large-company stocks that dominate the market.
 David explains that while those types of small-cap stocks have proven to be quite volatile, the long-term performances have been promising.
 Volatility is normal and to be expected.
 The goal is to not risk or sustain a total loss.
-Volatility doesn’t equate total loss.
-It may mean that you see a dive in the ROI of an investment for a short period of time, but it shouldn’t mean that you are without the assets that you need.
+Volatility doesn’t equate to a total loss.
+It may mean that you see negative returns for a short period of time, but it shouldn’t mean that you are without the assets that you need.
 Both Cloonan and Collins agree that if you invest 100% in stocks, you will lose a large amount of money at some point in your investment career.
 But the return will ultimately always be much higher.
 The question is—do you, as the investor, have the endurance to outlast the low points so that you can collect the greater profit in the end?

 Understanding what influences the stock market